 The Sponsored Program Administration (SPA) Office within the Division of Research is responsible for the institutional oversight for Wayne State University's externally sponsored research projects and programs.
 The SPA provides service to three distinct groups: 1) faculty, 2) the University, and 3) the sponsors.
 SPA plays a role throughout the lifecycle of the project that includes:

 The SPA helps university faculty and staff address shrinking state appropriations and their subsequent impact on institutional budgets by finding alternative funding sources to accomplish the activities that meet the objectives of our respective colleges, departments and units.
 SPA's mission is to assist WSU faculty and staff in attaining funding from these sources for both research-based and other programs.
 After funds are awarded, the SPA ensures that they are utilized in a manner that meets both the institution's and the sponsor's expectations.
 It provides faculty with assistance in areas related to resource development, grant writing and proposal development, and compliance with programmatic and financial standards.

 - Statistical Consulting Services

 Wayne State University's Department of Psychology provides statistical consulting services and assistance with the design of research projects and the statistical analysis of data.
-The service is available free of charge to Wayne State University faculty, staff, post-doctoral students, and graduate students.
+The service is available free of charge to Wayne State University faculty, staff, post-doctoral researchers, and graduate students.
 These research services cover the use of computer technology at any phase of the research process (design, implementation, statistical analysis, or final presentation).
-Consulting staff also provide support for using the following software: statistical, qualitative analysis, geographic information system (GIS), spreadsheet, database, word processing, presentation, graphics, and desktop publishing.
-This service is staffed by and housed in the Department of Psychology and funded by Computing and Information Technology, the Office of the Vice President for Research, and the Office of the Provost.
+Consulting staff also provide support for using the following software: statistical (SPSS, R, SAS, G*Power, LISREL, HLM, and MPlus), qualitative analysis, geographic information system (GIS), spreadsheet, database, word processing, presentation, graphics, and desktop publishing.
+This service is staffed by and housed in the Department of Psychology and funded by Computing and Information Technology, and the Office of the Provost.